Basset Hound - Dog Breed Info, Temperament & Facts

 The Basset Hound is easily recognizable with its short legs, drooping eyes, and long ears.
 The name “basset” comes from the French term “bas,” which means “low thing.”
 Some people also refer to the Basset Hound as a hush puppy or a small Basset.
 It is known for its peaceful and non-confrontational nature, making it a beloved choice for dog enthusiasts.
 This breed is famous for its exceptional sense of smell and its passion for following scents.
 Despite its hunting background, the Basset Hound is versatile and excels in obedience, tracking, and conformation.
 It can hunt alone or with other dogs due to its mild temperament.
 The Basset Hound has a short and silky coat that can withstand various weather conditions.
 Whether alone or with its family, this breed is content chasing small animals.

 Below, we look at Basset Hound dog breed, its history, personality, pros and cons of owning an Basset Hound, characteristics, and must-know facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Basset Hounds!

 Dog Breed Basset Hound